MiniMovers Packing Tips and Hints

 - Plan what you are putting into each box.
 Keep breakables to the minimum number of boxes.

-- Place a good layer of the screwed-up newspaper the bottom of the box, and up the sides as high as the first row of items.
+- Place a good layer of the screwed-up newspaper at the bottom of the box, and up the sides as high as the first row of items.
 Using newspaper between the layers will save you money, but DO NOT use newspaper to wrap your items.
 The newspaper ink rubs off and can permanently stain them, use butchers paper instead.

 - Form a layer of the heaviest items, individually wrapped in PLAIN PAPER, preferably butchers paper.
 Make sure they fit snugly together so there will be no movement.

 - On top of this layer of wrapped items, place another layer of crushed newspaper, and add another layer up the sides.

 - Continue layering the items wrapped in the plain paper between layers of crushed newspaper.
 Put the heavier items at the bottom and work up, putting the lighter, finer items on the top.

 - Finish flush to the top of the box with a final layer of crushed newspaper.
 All items should fit tightly to ensure there is no movement.